gitbls/sdm/README.md

 * **Other customizations** &mdash; Done through a simple batch script called a <a href="Docs/Plugins.md">Plugin</a>. sdm-plugin-example is a skeleton Plugin that you can copy, modify, and use.
 See <a href="Docs/Programming-Plugins-and-Custom-Phase-Scripts.md">Programming Plugins</a>.

+* **Automatic rootfs encryption** &mdash; Make your system more secure with an encrypted root file system using only a few commands.

 * **Burn SD Card Image for network distribution** &mdash; You can also burn a customized SD Card Image to distribute via a mechanism other than an actual SD Card, such as the Internet.

     The recipient can burn the SD Card using any one of a number of tools on Linux ([Installing Operating System Images](https://www.raspberrypi.org/documentation/installation/installing-images/)), Windows ([Installing Operating System Images Using Windows](https://www.raspberrypi.org/documentation/installation/installing-images/windows.md)), or MacOS ([Installing Operating System Images Using MacOS](https://www.raspberrypi.org/documentation/installation/installing-images/mac.md)).

+* **Choose from a wide selection of sdm plugins** &mdash; sdm Plugins are <a href="Docs/Plugins.md">fully documented</a> and provide a broad set of functionality including: copy files into the IMG, install IPSEC or Wireguard VPNs, configure SSH host and user keys, install PiApps, etc.

 * **Update an already-burned RasPiOS SD Card or SSD** &mdash; use the `--explore` command switch to nspawn into the SD Card or SSD.
 While in the nspawn you can take care of system management activities in a near-online manner, such as changing the password for an account, installing additional packages, etc.